rust-lang/rust-forge/src/compiler/reviews.md

 - Reviewers must have a sufficient **understanding of the code** under review.
     > This is important to help spot non-obvious, unintentional side effects of a given change.
 - Pull requests must provide (1) a concise high-level **description of the change** and (2) the **rationale** behind it.
-  For the rational to be even more useful, authors are encouraged to list potential **points of contention**.
+  For the rationale to be even more useful, authors are encouraged to list potential **points of contention**.
     > Reviewing code is difficult and reviewers only have a limited amount of time to do it.
     > Jump-starting the review process by not making the reviewer puzzle together the intention and context
     > of a pull request will not only speed things up but also improve the quality of the review.